By Kathy Kuhl “What’s a good curriculum for my child?” people ask me.

 Homeschool veteran Cathy Duffy started reviewing homeschool curricula in 1984.
 By 2000, her one-volume book of reviews had grown to two volumes and over 1000 pages.
 When my son started seventh grade, I bought volume 2, her guide for junior and senior high curricula.
 It was thorough, clear, and to the point.

 One year, though, the flood of new products became too many to keep up with in a print edition.
 So Cathy took a smart approach.
-While continuing to post shorter reviews on her website, she culled the print editions and her other reviews to create the Top 100 Top Picks for Homeschool Curriculum, published in 2005.
-She’s since inched her way up, first to 101, then 102 Top Picks for Homeschool Curriculum.
-She’s been holding steady at 102 since 2015.
+While continuing to post hundreds of reviews on her website, she culled her reviews to create the Top 100 Top Picks for Homeschool Curriculum, published in 2005.
+She’s since inched her way up to 103 Top Picks for Homeschool Curriculum.
 This resource is available both as a book and as an ebook.

 Wonderful Collection of Reviews Online